All Products

 app: nginx

-template: # Pod configurations.
+template: # Pod configuration

 metadata:

-labels: # Pod labels.
+labels: # Pod labels

 app: nginx

-annotations: # Pod annotations.
+annotations: # Pod annotations

 description: "This is an application deployment"